Slappiz/Weekly-Game-Jam-135/README.md

 # Star-Lord
-A game created for 'Weekly Game Jam - Week 135'.
+A prototype created for 'Weekly Game Jam - Week 135'.
 Theme of the week, 'Shooting Stars'.

 **Title:** Star-Lord